WFMRDA/Fire-Modeling-Services-Framework-Documentation/source/landscape.rst

         "LOOKUP":  {
             "CATEGORY":"2",
             "SEVERITY":"Moderate",
-            "timeframe":”3”
+            "timeframe":"3"
         }
     }

-You can also pass multiple Lookup rules at one time – either in an array or by repeating the “Lookup” name.
+You can also pass multiple Lookup rules at one time – either in an array or by repeating the "Lookup" name.
 That is, the following two options are equivalent:

 .. code-block:: json